 So now we've got another guy, top deputy, hired by Mueller, the special counsel.

-Anyway, the judicial watch obtained these documents through a May 2017 Freedom of Information Act lawsuit filed after the Justice Department failed to respond to a FOIA request seeking Yates' emails from her government account.
+Anyway, the Judicial Watch obtained these documents through a May 2017 Freedom of Information Act lawsuit filed after the Justice Department failed to respond to a FOIA request seeking Yates' emails from her government account.

-Several sent from the Department of Justice email addresses so show very strong support for Yates, who was fired for disobeying her boss.
+Anyway, the emails sent, several sent from the Department of Justice email addresses show very strong support for Yates, who was fired for disobeying her boss, a direct order from the President of the United States.

-You know, you have one particular guy, U.S. attorney for Maine, right?
+You know, you have one particular guy, U.S. Attorney for Maine, right?

 You are my hero.

-And you got a career service employee and chief of the Justice Department's special financial investigations unit telling Yates that she is inspirational and heroic.
+Then you've got a career service employee and chief of the Justice Department's special financial investigations unit telling Yates that she is inspirational and heroic.

-Uh Rice, the U.S. attorney for New Hampshire, Obama appointee.
+You have Emily Grace Rice, the U.S. Attorney for New Hampshire, Obama appointee.

-Thank you as always for making us proud.
+Thank you, as always, for making us proud.

 It's truly an honor to work for you.